How to make web videos way smaller in 2025 using the AV1 codec

 Bitrate comparison between major codecs

 A chart by Jan Ozer plots data rate against the VMAF quality metric.
-AV1 is a clear winner
+AV1 is the clear winner

 How to use AV1 right now

-Now we are going to show a sequence of steps required to produce the quality video content for the web with AV1.
-First, you need to choose a container: in theory, it does not matter, but MP4 is recommended and seems to be the most popular at the moment.
-For the audio codec, we will use Opus with AV1 as an efficient and free alternative.
+Now, let’s go through the steps to produce the quality AV1 video content for the web.
+First, you need to choose a container: in theory, this does not matter, but MP4 is recommended and seems to be the most popular at the moment.
+For the audio codec, we will use Opus with AV1 as it is an efficient and free alternative.

-To ensure the best cross-browser compatibility, we will produce not one, but three files:
+To ensure the best cross-browser compatibility, we’ll produce not one, but three files:

 1. For desktop Chrome, Safari, Firefox, Edge, and mobile Chrome, mobile Safari on iPhone 15 (74% of users as of September 2023): MP4 container with AV1 video codec and Opus audio codec.